HIV Prevention

 If you think PrEP may be right for you, see a health care provider.
 PrEP can be prescribed only by a health care provider.
 If your health care provider agrees that PrEP may reduce your risk of getting HIV, the next step is an HIV test.
 You must have a negative HIV test immediately before starting PrEP.

-Likewise, if you are taking Apretude, do not miss any injections.
-Missing injections increases your risk of getting infected with HIV.
+Injectable PrEP: If you are taking Apretude, do not miss any injections (every two months).
+PrEP is much less effective when it is not taken as prescribed, which increases your risk of getting infected with HIV and acquiring HIV drug resistance.

 Continue to use condoms while taking PrEP.
 Even though daily PrEP can greatly reduce your risk of HIV, it does not protect against other STIs, such as gonorrhea and chlamydia.
 Combining condom use with PrEP will further reduce your risk of HIV, as well as protect you from other STIs.

 You must also take an HIV test every 3 months while taking PrEP, so you will have regular follow-up visits with your health care provider.
-If you are having trouble taking PrEP every day or if you want to stop taking PrEP, talk to your health care provider.
+If you are having trouble taking PrEP as scheduled or if you want to stop taking PrEP, talk to your health care provider.

 If you do become HIV positive, you will need to take other medicines to treat HIV.
 PrEP medications and protocols are not approved for treatment of people with HIV.